snap-stanford/snap-python/doc/source/reference/GetAnfEffDiam1.rst

 .. function:: GetAnfEffDiam(NRuns=1, NApprox=-1)

-Returns a 90th percentile of the shortest path length distribution of a Graph (based on a NRuns runs of Approximate Neighborhood Function of approximation quality NApprox).
+A graph method that returns a 90th percentile of the shortest path length distribution of a Graph (based on a NRuns runs of Approximate Neighborhood Function of approximation quality NApprox).

 Parameters: